What is a current transformer and what does it do?

 How much can they measure?

-The Verdigris Smart CT can track circuits up to 90A and connect to a wiring size (including insulator) of 58.6mm².
-Larger CTs available in our shop can monitor 200A, 400A, and 800A circuits.
+The Verdigris Smart CT can track circuits up to 60A and connect to a wiring size (including insulator) of 58.6mm².
+Hinged CTs can monitor up to 250A and the Rogowski Coil CT up to 15,000A.
 For higher voltages, the maximum wiring size varies by amperage and the CT's own size.
 You can connect up to 42 Smart CTs to a single system or "data transmitter", which serves as the communications gateway.
-In that way you can monitor all 42 circuits on a standard panel with one Verdigris system.
+In that way, you can monitor all 42 circuits on a standard panel with one Verdigris system.
 In some instances, one system can monitor more than one panel - as long as the panels are less than three feet apart.
 We may recommend installing more than one system in your property depending on your needs and configuration such as the electrical usage patterns of the facility, the electrical equipment you wish to monitor, and where electrical panels are located.

 How accurate are they?